Citizen engagement is always a top priority

 Data and analytics leaders are often perceived as the gurus of graph technology, but the truth is, Mohit points out, many still don’t comprehend it themselves.
 This means that there has to be an upskilling of the entire workforce if a company wants to gain real value from data.
 So, how do companies get started?

 The strategy, Nik believes, is two-pronged: training and staffing.
-Organisations must empower their existing workforce to understand the value of and how to use Graph Database Technology.
+Organisations must empower their existing workforce to understand the value of and how to use a Graph Data Platform.
 Above this, they need to bolster organisational capacity by hiring the right people.
 Although there is a lot of great talent in the market and a relatively large pool, Nik advises caution in recruitment as skills are relatively easy to fake.

 “When you embark on a project or a journey, you have enough (and more talent) in the partner ecosystem, as well as the deployed developer ecosystem, where you can source people from,” Nik acknowledges.”However, it is essential to be careful that potential candidates go through a rigorous selection process.”